-- So much wood as a woodchuck chuck would, if a woodchuck could chuck wood. - A woodchuck would chuck as much wood as a he could, if a woodchuck could chuck wood. - He would chuck, he would, as much as he could, and chuck as much wood as a woodchuck would, if a woodchuck could chuck wood. - A woodchuck would chuck no amount of wood, since a woodchuck can't chuck wood. - But if a woodchuck could and would chuck some wood, what amount of wood would a woodchuck chuck? - Even if a woodchuck could chuck wood and even if a woodchuck would chuck wood, should a woodchuck chuck wood? - A woodchuck should chuck if a woodchuck could chuck wood, as long as a woodchuck would chuck wood.
+So much wood as a woodchuck would, if a woodchuck could chuck wood.

+He would chuck, if he would, as much wood as he could, if a woodchuck could chuck wood.

+A woodchuck would chuck no amount of wood, since a woodchuck can't chuck wood.

+But if a woodchuck could and would chuck some wood, what amount of wood would a woodchuck chuck?

+Even if a woodchuck could chuck wood, and even if a woodchuck would chuck wood, should a woodchuck chuck wood?

+A woodchuck should chuck wood if a woodchuck could chuck wood, as long as a woodchuck would chuck wood.